 What methodology does Pure Water for the World primarily implement?

 Based on extensive experience and third-party research, we primarily employ point-of-use, biosand water filtration systems for our implementation projects.
 We are currently using a filter designed by Dr. David Manz of the University of Calgary and made from plastic.
 In the developing world, this filtering method is very simple, requires little maintenance, and is very affordable and sustainable.
 We have installed thousands of filters in Central America and Haiti.

 We are not in the filter business.
 Depending on location, the cost for a comprehensive safe water solution for one family is $300-$450.
 This includes:

 - Biosand water filter body, sand diffuser plate, and cover

 - 2 buckets

 - Filter Installation

 - Water, sanitation, and hygiene education

 - Monitoring and follow-up

-- NOTE: An additional $250 covers latrine construction.
+- NOTE: An additional $250 funds latrine construction, as appropriate/needed.